benevolenttech/btek.cc/_drafts/how-to-start-making-great-content.md

 ---

-&nbsp;

 One of the best ways that you can improve the bounce rate for your page and make sure that more people are sticking around, is by improving your content.
 In the third part of our SEO introductory guide we will go through some of the top strategies that you can use for creating better content.

+Part 1: Make your site faster and easier to use

+Part 2: How to Start Building Valuable Content for Your Website

+**Part 3: How to Start Making Great Content**

+Part 4: How Can Content Be Optimized For Sharing and Search Engines

+Part 5: &nbsp;How to Promote Your Website

-The overall goal of content on a blog or on a webpage is to have something that really resonates with your audience.
+The overall goal of content on a blog or on a webpage is to have something that really **resonates with your audience**.
 If you don't know how to connect your audience or offer them something great with your content, it's possible that the content you are publishing is just filling up dead space on your website and offering almost 0 benefit to your users.

-Content creation is an art and while there are many ways that you can outsource content with the help of freelance writers, guest posts and even hiring content creation specialists for your company, some of the best content is materials that come right from your employees.
+**Content creation is an art** and while there are many ways that you can outsource content with the help of freelance writers, guest posts and even hiring content creation specialists for your company, some of the best content is materials that come right from your employees.
 Learning how to produce quality content that your customers and viewers will like and that will also rank well on search engines is a skill that every website owner should learn.
 Here are some of the biggest elements that go into creating great content:

-&nbsp;

 **Everything has a use but it’s also fun and easy to read:**